mtbsteve/VolkswagenID3-widgets/README.md

 To install:

 1. Install iobroker from here: https://www.npmjs.com/package/iobroker.js-controller
-2. Add the volkswaren we.connect plugin from here: https://github.com/ta2k/ioBroker.vw-connect/blob/master/README.md
+2. Add the we.connect plugin from here: https://github.com/ta2k/ioBroker.vw-connect/blob/master/README.md
 3. Enter your volkswagen.id credentials (username, password and s-pin)
 4. Install the vis-inventwo widget set in the adapter menu of iobroker
 5. Deploy the javascript code for the charging menu and the scheduler in the scripts section